marionebl/jaketrent-blog/content/post/jsf-modal-goodness.md

   - "seam"
   - "spring"
 description: Meet the new web.
 The simpler the better.
 The cleaner the better.
 The more pleasing the colors the better.
 The fuzzier feelings the better.
 The latest f
-keywords: hibernate, jquery, jsf, seam, spring
+metaKeywords: hibernate, jquery, jsf, seam, spring
 published: true
 ---